PoojaDilipChavan/portfolio/part1_finalproject.md

 ### Data
 The datasets I would use for this project are available on the international coffee organization.
 For Coffee Production and Consumption data by country, I will use data from [Link] (https://www.ico.org/new_historical.asp).
 This will be presented in different chart types like maps and chartshart.
-I will use a line chart from this data to show the Coffee Prices over pettheod.
+I will use a line chart from this data to show the Coffee Prices over period.
 [Link] (https://www.ico.org/coffee_prices.asp)